11 accredited programs. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Ohio, aspiring Firefighter Is can choose from 11 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Firefighter Is in Ohio can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Firefighter Is use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 The Fire Training Academy educates and provides training for cadets and firefighters, ensuring excellence and high safety standards.
 It involves testing and certification for new and existing members, including Fire Officer I, Basic Life Support, and Advanced Cardiovascular Life Support.
 Training includes hands-on drills and emergency vehicle operation training using advanced simulators.